Skip to main content

 In this recipe we'll learn how to import CSV files from different directories.

-cd pinot-recipes/recipes/csv-files-spaces-column-names
+cd pinot-recipes/recipes/import-data-files-different-directories

 Launch Pinot Cluster